MrAHeard/Fla-Pi-Bird/Lessons/LESSON 5.md

 ####Stage Code
 The last sound effect we need to add is the whooshing sound to indicate a new game, this is added to the stage code as shown below:
 ![Stage Sound Effect](https://github.com/AllenHeard/Fla-Pi-Bird/blob/master/Code%20Blocks%20by%20Lesson/5%20Adding%20Sounds/Background%20Code.JPG?raw=true)

+This game should now be saved as Sounds.sb and tested.

 ###Plenary
 * Can students come up with any other stages in the game where sound effects could be added?
 * What kind of sounds would they add?